microsoft/maro/docs/source/key_components/data_model.rst

   The ``slot`` number can indicate the attribute values (e.g. the three different container types in CIM scenario) or the detailed categories (e.g. the ten specific products in the `Use Case <#use-case>`_ below).
 By default, the ``slot`` value is one.
-  Also with dynamic backend implementation, we can mark an attribute with 'is_list' and 'is_const' flags, to identify is an attribute a const attribute or a list attribute.
+  As for the dynamic backend implementation, an attribute can be marked as is_list or is_const to identify it is a list attribute or a const attribute respectively.
   A list attribute's default slot number is 0, and can be increased as demand, max number is 2^32.
-  A const attribute mean this attribute will not be copied into snapshot, but being shared between current frame and snapshot list, it is a good options for attributes that value will not be changed after initialization.
+  A const attribute is designed for the value that will not change after initialization, e.g. the capacity of a port/station.
+The value is shared between frames and will not be copied when taking a snapshot.
 * **Frame** is the collection of all nodes in the environment.
 The historical frames present the aggregated state of the environment during a specific period, while the current frame hosts the latest state of the environment at the current time point.